nmshd/documentation/_includes/scenarios/integrate/event-introduction.md

 Working with events allows to determine routines, that are executed whenever a specific event arises, called handlers.
 An overview of the [Connector events]({% link _docs_integrate/connector-events.md %}) that may occur is given in the corresponding section.

-## Example: Sending and receiving messages
+## Motivation for using events

-As an exemplary process of how working with events can benefit your mode of operation, we look an the procedure of exchanging `Messages`.
+As an exemplary process of how working with events can benefit your mode of operation, we look at the procedure of exchanging `Messages`.

-### Without using events
+### Procedure without events

 Firstly, we consider the case without using events.
-To sent a `Message`, the external system posts the corresponding request to the REST API of the Connector.
+To send a `Message`, the external system posts the corresponding request to the REST API of the Connector.
 Then, it regularly fetches its state, until a response is received.
 This might take many cycles, depending on the refresh rate, and implies a delay between the time the response is received by the Connector and the external system.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/e4d12a4d-faf5-4133-9ea2-c69a716b1975" id="8vvNLAyZJbL9"></iframe></div>

-### Using events
+### Procedure with events

 In contrast, if you work with events, as soon as the Connector successfully sent your `Message`, a `transport.messageSent` event will be transmitted to your system as a confirmation.
 Awaiting the response, no long polling is necessary, since the Connector actively sends a `transport.messageReceived` event, containing the answer, once it is received.